azamatbayramov/shortly/README.md

 go test ./tests
 ```

+---

-## CI/CD
+## CI

-The project uses GitHub Actions for continuous integration.
-The workflow definition is located in [
+The project utilizes GitHub Actions for continuous integration.
+The workflow configuration is available at [`.github/workflows/ci.yml`](.github/workflows/ci.yml).

-`.github/workflows/ci.yml`](.github/workflows/ci.yml).
+---

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).

 ---